KiamMota/hyprprof/doc/cli.md

 ### `install <path/url>`

 Install a profile from a local path or remote URL.
-This runs the full execution pipeline, installing dependencies and configuring the environment.
+This runs the full execution pipeline, installing dependencies but it doesn't run the environment.

 **Options:**